aoshenz/messenger_analyse/README.md

 ```

 ### Run from notebook
 The `Messenger` class contains methods and attributes allowing you to do further exploration.
 The code below is an example of some useful attributes to help you get started.
+See [explore.ipynb](https://github.com/aoshenz/messenger_analyse/blob/master/explore.ipynb) as an example.
 ```python
 from messenger import Messenger